-Washington State Takes Lead in Keeping Implicit Racial & Ethnic Bias out of Trials
+Washington State Keeps Implicit Racial & Ethnic Bias out of Trials

 Every trial lawyer prefers a juror who will help and not hurt their client’s case.
 Probably not a huge revelation, right?
 But there are still rules.
 Lawyers can’t just start striking potential jurors in a lawsuit for any old reason.
 That kind of thing would lead to incredibly imbalanced juries that don’t end up representing the community that the parties come from, which should always be a goal of our justice system: to have “a jury of one’s peers.”
 When it comes to improper reasons to strike a juror, there are few bigger than race, ethnicity, or gender.
 Even the U.S. Supreme Court agrees that striking a potential juror just for reasons of race, ethnicity, or gender is completely improper.
 Does it still happen?
 Probably.
 Unfortunately.